 John Brown Satchell (1795-1851).
 Grocer and brewer at 70 Northbrook Street.
 Elected to the Council 1822 and 1835.
-Buried at St Nicolas.4
+Buried at St Nicolas1 December1825 Newbury and Speenhamland were first illuminated by gas.

 In this and following years, large numbers of properties belonging to the Council were put up for action to pay for the expected deficits, especially in Cowslade's, Kendrick's, and St Bartholomew's charities.